AkashSrinivasan/datas_in_DataBase/README.md

 # datas_in_DataBase
-Adding the datas in the database using FrontEnd and BackEnd.
+Adding the datas in the database using HTML,Java and MySQL
-By using html,java and mysql